DavidMarzocca/NMLB/README.md

 # NMLB
-An open-source lost-model alarm for RC drones and airplanes
+An DIY lost-model alarm for RC drones and airplanes